mattrussell2/gradescope-autograder/README.md

 ]
 ```
 All of the tests in the group [set_of_tests] will have these two argv arguments specified, whereby the string "${testname}" will be replaced with the name of the test.
 See example configuration #2 below for further details.
-* Canonicalization of any of the output streams or output files prior to diffing is supported.
+* Canonicalization of any of the output streams or output files prior to `diff`ing is supported.
 Functions which are used by the autograder in `canonicalizers.py` must:
-    * take four parameters (which will be provided by the autograder)
+    * Take four parameters (which will be provided by the autograder)
         1. A string which will contain the student's output from whichever stream is to be canonicalized
         2. A string which will contain the reference solution's (non-canonicalized) output from whichever stream is to be canonicalized
         3. A string which will contain the name of the test (e.g. `test01`)